EU–Mercosur Association Agreement: Environmentalists

-Of concern also is the potential environmental impact of the agreement, in particular that it could represent a setback in the fight against climate change.
-The Amazon rainforest is one of the world's largest carbon sinks.
-But the amount of carbon that the Amazon is absorbing from the atmosphere and storing each year has fallen by around a third in the last decade.
+The amount of carbon that the Amazon is absorbing from the atmosphere and storing each year has fallen by around a third in the last decade.
 This decline in the Amazon carbon sink amounts to one billion tonnes of carbon dioxide – equivalent to over twice the UK’s annual emissions.
-Since the election of Jair Bolsonaro as President of Brazil deforestation of the Amazon has intensified.
-The deforestation of the Amazon is now at its highest rate in a decade, with 2018 seeing a 13% increase in deforestation.
+Production of meat, soy for animal food and Bio-Ethanol gained from sugar cane will cause the destruction of argentinian Gran Chaco and brasilian Cerrado besides the amazon.